 ICELAND

-There is honestly no rest to be had here in Iceland, if you do it properly that is.
-Our itinerary is full to the brim of activities, most of which are completely unique to only Iceland!
+Is it the most impressive landscape ever?
+There is honestly no rest to be had here in Iceland if you do it properly.
+Our itinerary is full to the brim with activities, most of which are completely unique to Sjonarnipa, Iceland!

 THE LANDSCAPE OF STOKKSNES IS STUNNING

-Today it’s another hike but we are able to kill two birds with the one stone and see Svartifoss Waterfall and the Skaftafellsjokul glacier viewpoint both of which on are on the Sjonarnipa trail!
+Today, it’s another hike, but we are able to kill two birds with one stone.
+We see Svartifoss Waterfall and the Skaftafellsjökull glacier viewpoint, both of which are on the Sjonarnipa trail in Iceland!

 WHERE IS SKAFTAFELL?